Bhaskar1312/fm-getting-started-with-css/readme.md

 text-align is a inherited property, that can cascade thru all of the text

+grid-column to span from one col to another, but puts it on another row. so use grid-row to align on same row

 extras:
 How to create a page for projects on github https://pages.github.com/